EGI-Federation/documentation/content/en/users/cloud-compute/_index.md

     pre-configured Virtual Machine images that are automatically replicated to every provider based on your community needs.
--   Resource discovery features to easily understand which providers are support your community and what are their capabilities.
+-   Resource discovery features to easily understand which providers are supporting  your community and what are their capabilities.
 -   [Global accounting](https://accounting.egi.eu/cloud/) that
     aggregates and allows visualisation of usage information across the whole federation.